 These are the cards that will reimburse you $100 for paying for Global Entry, and most of them also give you $85 if you want to go for TSA PreCheck:

 - Platinum Card From American Express ($550 Annual Fee – Free AUs also get the perk)

-- Business Platinum Card From American Express ($550 AF – Free AUs also get the perk)
+- The Business Platinum Card® from American Express (Annual fee of $595, $695 if application received after 1/12/22 – Free AUs also get the perk)

 - American Express Corporate Platinum Card ($550 AF)

 - Spark Miles Business Credit Card from Capital One ($95 AF)

 - AAdvantage Aviator Silver World Elite MasterCard

 - Citi AAdvantage Executive World Elite Mastercard ($450 AF)

 - Citi Expedia+ Voyager ($95 AF – No longer available)

 - Chase Southwest Performance Business Credit Card ($199 AF)